 Look for opportunities to build on what the person said and connect it to your own experience.
 For example, “I love hearing about your …., especially the part about ….It reminds me of my experience about …and I’m hearing some similarities.”

-Becoming a more active and engaged listener will lead to stronger connections, increased trust, and interesting discussions and opportunities to exchange ideas.
-You will find benefit in becoming an engaged listener!
+Becoming a more active and engaged listener will lead you to enjoy closer connections, increased trust, stronger relationships, more interesting discussions, and opportunities to exchange ideas.
+While it certainly does require some work, and it may not be in your nature, you’ll likely find that it’s well worth it to become an engaged listener.